10 Best Albums To Turn People On To Southern Rock

 # 4 – Where We All Belong – The Marshall Tucker Band

-The Marshall Tucker Band’s album Where We All Belong is the first of two double albums on this list that consists of both a live album and a studio album.
+The Marshall Tucker Band’s album Where We All Belong is the first of two double albums on this list, and it consists of both a live album and a studio album.
 This format was quite popular in the 1970s as it allowed bands to release a bit more music at once than if it were just all studio material.
 This is one of the best.
 Led by Doug Gray, Toy Caldwell, Tommy Caldwell, George McCorkle, Jerry Eubanks, and Paul Riddle,

 The band was on fire on this record.
 It also featured additional guests who were legends in their own right, like Charlie Daniels playing fiddle on “24 Hours at a Time” and “This Ol’ Cowboy,” and the legendary Elvin Bishop playing slide guitar on “Where a Country Boy Belongs.”
 This is a rocking album that should be in everybody’s collection.
 It was released in a great gatefold jacket with a spectacular black and white cover that just felt good in your hands.
 Where We All Belong was released in November of 1974, with live recording taking place in Milwaukee, Wisconsin.